LOS-Key2-Key2LE/distribution/README.md

-# distribution
+# Distribution
-Lineage OS releases for BlackBerry Key2 LE
+Lineage OS releases for BlackBerry Key2 and Key2 LE with minimal Android framework modifications